lweijiie/SC1015Proj/README.md

     - Distance
   - Features that negatively correlate to delivery time:
     - Ratings of driver
-  - Important categorical features:
+  - Important features for prediction:
     - Multiple Delivery ~ Multiple Delivery attributed to high delivery time.
 This shows the concept of supply and demand between riders and delivery orders.
+    - Ratings ~ the time taken for the client to receive their order is significant for their user experiences, and hence affecting their ratings given to the deliverer.
-    - Road Condition ~ Traffic conditions attributed to higher delivery time
+    - Road Condition ~ Traffic conditions attributed to higher delivery time.
   - Time-Series observations:
     - Delivery time is significantly affectted by multiple devlieries as observed on the time-series graph.
 Explanation as above ^.
     - Road conditions explanation as above ^
     - Recommendation of improvement to customers, restaurant, and delivery riders.

 Models and Feature selection:
-Selection of features based on visualisation indeed improves results of linear regression.
+Selection of features based on visualisation indeed improved results of linear regression.
 However,  this method of feature selection does not improve the results of other models.
 E.g. RandomForrestRegressor, XGBoost.
 (Explain how feature selection work for the other regressor)
 (Which model is best for the prediction and why) (Recommendation to improve delivery time/ Recommendations to improve model)